rails-inspire-django/django-turbo-helper/README.md

 ## License

-This project is covered by GNU Affero General Public License (AGPL).
+This project is covered by the MIT license.